RooHTaylor/PHP-Course/Introduction to PHP.md

 The `while` loop is the method of retrieving multiple rows from a return.
 Using the `while` loop in this way advances the internal counter of the result which keeps track of the query.
 Each time the `while` loop advances the internal counter does as well, making it stop once there are no longer any rows to use.
 This example uses the `fetch_array()` function which returns the current row as an array.
 You can either have it use a numerical index or an associative index.
 The associative index uses the column names as the key values when the array is returned.

 This is done using the two constants `MYSQL_NUM` and `MYSQL_ASSOC`.
-Constants are like variables but aren’t referenced the same way, and aren’t designed to have their values changed.
+Constants are like variables but aren't referenced the same way, and aren't designed to have their values changed.

 A select query will return a `false` value if it was not successfully executed.